data-8/Gofer-Grader/docs/using.md

    This will run the tests in `q1.py` with the student's current environment, and provide interactive results.
+   Note that in this case, **no grading occurs**, this function is used solely to give feedback.

 For an example notebook that uses this pattern, see the [interactive example](https://github.com/grading/okgrade/examples/interactive_feedback.ipynb)

-## As an auto-grading tool
+### As an auto-grading tool

 You can also use `okgrade` to quickly grade the contents of multiple student notebooks against multiple tests.
 To do so, take the following steps:

-1. Write your tests in [ok test format](ok-test-format.html).
-You do not need to distribute these tests to your students, as they will not be running them interactively.
+1. Write your tests in [ok test format](ok-test-format.html). **You do not need to distribute these tests to your students**, as they will not be running them interactively.

 2. After students have finished their work, make sure you have access to their notebooks.
 Each notebook should be able to be run successfully without error in order to receive full marks.

 3. In a Python script, import the `grade_notebook` function:

    ```python
    from okgrade.notebook impor grade_notebook
    ```

 4. Pass the path to a student notebook, as well as a list of paths to tests that you wish to run against that notebook.

    ```python
    result = grade_notebook(path_to_student_notebook, list_of_okgrade_tests)
    ```

 5. Repeat for all students. `result` is an object that contains the fraction of correctly-passed tests for each notebook.